 Photo Credit: Allan Zepeda Photography

-Congratulations–you said ‘Yes!’ to the wedding dress of your dreams, picked out your bridal party dresses, got your guest accommodations squared away, tackled the seating chart, and everything in between.
+Congratulations–you said ‘Yes!’ to the wedding dress of your dreams, got your guest accommodations squared away, tackled the seating chart, and everything in between.
 You’re just weeks away from walking down the aisle; but before you do, you’ll need to get your wedding dress there, too!
 Find out below how we suggest tackling traveling with your wedding dress (no matter where you’re getting married), below.

 Speak with your alterations fitter.